qwx9/strangepg/README.md

 If this directory is not in your $PATH or a different installation directory is desired, see the `Additional compilation settings` section below.

-### Dependencies
+#### Dependencies

-Full list (ubuntu package names):

-- libbsd0
-- libgl-dev
-- libglvnd-dev
-- libglx-dev
-- libmd0
-- libx11-dev
-- libxau-dev
-- libxcb1-dev
-- libxcursor-dev
-- libxdmcp-dev
-- libxext-dev
-- libxfixes-dev
-- libxi-dev
-- libxrandr-dev
+strangepg requires an OpenGL implementation and X11 libraries.

-Most of these would be installed already on a typical Linux system.
+Those are usually already present on typical Linux systems.

-Command line (adapt to your system):
+Command line for ubuntu (adapt to your system):
 ```bash
 apt install libbsd0 libgl-dev libglvnd-dev libglx-dev libmd0 libx11-dev libxau-dev libxcb1-dev libxcursor-dev libxdmcp-dev libxext-dev libxfixes-dev libxi-dev libxrandr-dev
 ```

 Tested with gcc 11.4.0 and 13.2.0, and clang 14.0.0 and 17.0.6
-on Voidlinux and lubuntu.
+on Void Linux and Ubuntu 22.04/24.04.

-## Usage
+## <a name="usage"></a>Usage

 _strangepg_ requires at least one input file as argument.
 It currently supports graphs in GFA format.